jb-santos/svyEffects/README.md

 ![](man/figures/unnamed-chunk-26-1.png)<!-- -->

+## Predictions on a continuous variable

-Here’s the effect of market liberalism.
+Here’s the effect of market liberalism:

 ``` r
 VOTE_marketlib_ame <- svyAME(